-It is expected that borrowers will begin to repay their Canada-B.C.
-Integrated Loans and other B.C.
-Student Loans (Risk-Sharing Loans and Guaranteed Loans) on the first day of the seventh month after leaving full-time studies.
+Borrowers enter loan repayment on their Canada-B.C. integrated student loans and other B.C. student loans (Risk-Sharing Loans and Guaranteed Loans) on the first day of the seventh month after they cease to be a full-time student.